This red cabbage pasta salad recipe is loaded with fresh celery, carrots, bell pepper, and of course tons of green peas for a great side dish.

 This cabbage macaroni salad is a super bright and fresh take on the classic macaroni salad.
 The crunchy veggies and pasta pair really well with the creamy ranch dressing.
 This simmer side dish pasta salad goes great with burgers, dogs, or anything off the BBQ.

-Whats In This Macaroni and Green Pea Salad Recipe?
+What’s In This Cabbage Pasta Salad Recipe?

 - Bell Pepper: If you don’t have fresh peppers, these sweet roasted red peppers are a great substitute!
 I love adding them to breakfast bakes, sandwiches or wraps, and soups.